Main Content

 Liberty consistently ranks among the most desirable Northland communities, and it’s not hard to see why.
 The city blends a charming, walkable downtown square with established neighborhoods, newer master-planned communities, and quick access to the broader Kansas City metro.
 Liberty is the second oldest incorporated town west of the Mississippi, and that history shows up in the preserved 19th-century architecture lining downtown — including five recognized historic districts and landmarks like the Jesse James Bank Museum.

-For commuters, Liberty offers a straightforward drive to downtown Kansas City (about 30 minutes via I-35), KCI airport (~25 minutes via I-29), and the surrounding Northland employment corridor in Smithville, Kearney, and Gladstone.
+For commuters, Liberty offers a straightforward drive to downtown Kansas City (about 30 minutes via I-35), KCI airport (~25 minutes via MO-152), and the surrounding Northland employment corridor in Smithville, Kearney, and Gladstone.
 The town hosts community events year-round and maintains a strong sense of identity distinct from the larger metro.

 Liberty is best for buyers who want a 30-minute commute paired with historic charm, top schools, and established Northland community character.
 If you need streetcar access, walkable urban density, or a specific Johnson County zip code for employer reasons, Liberty won’t be the right fit.